ankumar/architecture/Patterns/Stuff.md

 # Design Heuristics

-Gong back in time ...
+Going back in time ...

 In 1967, Melvin Conway coined a phrase at the end of his publication [‘How do committees invent?’](http://www.melconway.com/Home/pdf/committees.pdf) that was subsequently made popular by **Fred Brooks** in his book **The Mythical Man-Month**, where he dubbed it 'Conway’s Law', which states **"Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."**